Funeral held for Chicago paramedic Robert Truevillian who died from COVID-19

 "This is a loss to our family, this is a loss to his family," said Chicago Fire Commissioner Richard Ford.

 Truevillian was sick for several weeks before his death at the age of 55.
 Friends remembered him as a devoted husband and father to his four children.
-His family is devastated at his lost.
+His family is devastated by the loss.

 Truevillian is the third active member of the Chicago Fire Department to die of COVID-19.
 The Supervisor of Paramedics said he was a role model and mentor to younger EMTs, who did his worth with passion, compassion and a smile on his face.